- Allergic Living - http://allergicliving.com -

 If that individual has already used a puffer and “doesn’t seem to be responding and you’re waiting for the ambulance, give the adrenaline (epinephrine),” she says.
 There are very few contraindications to using epinephrine.

 The absence of that lifesaving drug in the cases of Chantelle and Christina has a chilling familiarity.
-The late Sabrina Shannon, who became the inspiration for Ontario’s new law to protect anaphylactic students, collapsed at her high school in September, 2003, after telling the vice principal, “it’s my asthma.”
+The late Sabrina Shannon, who became the inspiration for the province of Ontario’s new law to protect anaphylactic students, collapsed at her high school in September, 2003, after telling the vice principal, “it’s my asthma.”

 He had sent someone to retrieve her EpiPen in case food was the cause.
 It was: the fries she had eaten at lunch had been accidentally exposed to cheese curds – and dairy was one of her allergy triggers.
 Sabrina had had other anaphylactic episodes, but that day even a well-prepared teen confused the symptoms, with tragic results.